-The primary focus of decision making for a caseworker is in assessing and supporting children, young people and their families within a tri-agency context.
-Planning next steps for families to connect with appropriate support services, in collaboration with Police and/or Health are part of day-to-day decision making.
+The primary focus of decision making for a caseworker is in assessing / investigating and supporting children, young people and their families.
+Planning next steps for families to connect with appropriate support services are part of day-to-day decision making.
 The role

-- works with supervision to set priorities and approach to workload and outputs as allocated by management, with time and experience carries a level of autonomy in setting priorities and managing workload in alignment with management. - responsible for determining own actions undertaken, within government and legislative policies, and for ensuring quality control in the implementation of own workload. - ensures a course of action is suitable and based on sound evidence, as required to management or senior staff in the absence of complete information or where expert advice is required. - as necessary, consults with manager or senior staff on a suitable course of action in matters that are sensitive, high-risk or business-critical, or for those issues that have far reaching implications with respect to resources or quality advice provision.
+- works with supervision to set priorities and approach to workload and outputs as allocated by management, with time and experience carries a level of autonomy in setting priorities and managing workload in alignment with management - responsible for determining own actions undertaken, within government and legislative policies, and for ensuring quality control in the implementation of own workload - ensures a course of action is suitable and based on sound evidence, as required to management or senior staff in the absence of complete information or where expert advice is required - as necessary, consults with manager or senior staff on a suitable course of action in matters that are sensitive, high-risk or business-critical, or for those issues that have far reaching implications with respect to resources or quality advice provision